A Change Is Gonna Come: In other media

 Otis Redding covered the song for his 1965 album Otis Blue, saying he wanted to "fill the silent void" created by Cooke's death.
 His version, retitled "Change Gonna Come," is a more restrained arrangement without any orchestration.
-Aretha Franklin covered the song in 1967, which is featured on her first top ten album, I Never Loved a Man the Way I Love You.
-The 5th Dimension covered it on their 1970 album Portrait, in a medley with the United States Declaration of Independence and People Got to Be Free, and released a popular single of the three songs.
+Aretha Franklin’s 1967 cover featured on her first top ten album, I Never Loved a Man the Way I Love You.
+The 5th Dimension released a medley of the song with the United States Declaration of Independence and "People Got to Be Free" as a single from their 1970 album Portrait.
 Baby Huey covered it in a posthumous album released in 1971.

-"A Change Is Gonna Come" was featured in the 1992 Spike Lee-directed movie, Malcolm X, for the scene near the end in which Malcolm X (played by Denzel Washington) is driving to the ballroom where he is about to be assassinated.
+"A Change Is Gonna Come" was featured in the 1992 Spike Lee-directed movie, Malcolm X, in the scene in which Malcolm X (played by Denzel Washington) is driving to the ballroom where he is about to be assassinated.

-The song served as a sample for rappers Ghostface Killah (1996), Ja Rule (2003), Papoose (2006), Lil Wayne (2007) "Long Time Coming (Remix)" Charles Hamilton, Asher Roth, B.o.B (2009), Nas's It Was Written album also features a similar opening as the song, On their album The Reunion hip-hop artists Capone-N-Noreaga used an excerpt from the song on the opening track which shares the same title as the Cooke original, and Bizzle (2011).
+The song has served as a sample for rappers Ghostface Killah (1996), Ja Rule (2003), Papoose (2006), Lil Wayne (2007) "Long Time Coming (Remix)" Charles Hamilton, Asher Roth, B.o.B (2009), and Bizzle (2011); Nas's It Was Written album also features a similar opening to the song.
+On their album The Reunion hip-hop artists Capone-N-Noreaga used an excerpt from the song on the opening track which shares the same title as the Cooke original.

 After winning the 2008 United States presidential election, Barack Obama referred to the song, stating to his supporters in Chicago, "It's been a long time coming, but tonight, change has come to America."
 A duet of the song by Bettye LaVette and Jon Bon Jovi was included in We Are One: The Obama Inaugural Celebration at the Lincoln Memorial.
-In Washington DC, in the days leading up to Obama's inauguration, this song could be heard playing constantly in the city center.

 In 2004, Patti LaBelle performed the song at the annual Nobel Peace Prize Concert to a standing ovation.

-The seventh episode of the sixth season of The West Wing first aired on December 1, 2004.
-In the episode, called "A Change Is Gonna Come", James Taylor performs the song for President Jed Bartlet and other guests at a reception.
+In the seventh episode of the sixth season of The West Wing, titled "A Change Is Gonna Come", James Taylor performs the song for President Jed Bartlet and other guests at a reception.

 In 2008, Wayne Brady performed the song on his debut studio album A Long Time Coming and British singer Seal covered it for his album Soul.
 In 2010, Shinyribs performed the song on their album Well After Awhile.